Norwegian Air Dreamliner grounded in U.S. due to technical problems

 “We are very sorry about the delay and we understand that this is a very frustrating time for the passengers,” Skaanvik said.

-Norwegian Air, Europe’s third-biggest budget airline after Ryanair and EasyJet, launched long-haul operations this year and hoped to capitalise on the Dreamliner’s lower operating costs.
+Norwegian Air, Europe’s third-biggest budget airline after Ryanair (RYA.I) and EasyJet (EZJ.L), launched long-haul operations this year and hoped to capitalize on the Dreamliner’s lower operating costs.

 But during the autumn its first two Dreamliners broke down more than half a dozen times, forcing it to lease back-up planes at short notice or cancel flights.
 Since then the airline has added a third Dreamliner to its fleet.